Dog Training Is Like Driver’s Ed

-- Elementary school: training in your home and yard.
+- Elementary school: training basic skills in your home and yard.
 It’s quieter and easy for the dog to focus on you and the lesson you’re trying to teach.

 Yet most people want to start their dog’s training in high school — without ever having passed elementary or middle school!